shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/Hands-on session.md

 ### Instructions:
 1. Log in to your [Galaxy account](https://galaxy.cluster.tufts.edu/).
-2. Name the history as "Session 2 Metagenomics-ERR12302112"
+2. Name the history as "Session 2 Metagenomics-ERR12302112" by double clicking the "Unnamed history".
 3. Now let's start the analysis:
-    1. **Download and Extract Reads in FASTA/Q** format from NCBI SRA with the following parameters:
+    1. Under tools on the far left of the page, search for **Download and Extract Reads in FASTA/Q** format from NCBI SRA, run the tool with the following parameters:
             * **Accession:** ERR12302112
+            * Click **Execute**
 ![Screenshot 2024-01-25 at 16 09 58](https://github.com/shirleyxueli41/Tufts_workshops/assets/88347911/9cafa3e2-78ad-4040-9e7f-a3baae378512)
-    2. **Kraken2** assign taxonomic labels to sequencing reads with the following parameters:
+    3. **Kraken2** assign taxonomic labels to sequencing reads with the following parameters:
             * **Single or paired end**: Single
             * **Input Sequences**: the output from last step.
 Ex: 1.ERR12302112 (fastq-dump)
             * Click Create Report, then set **Print a report with aggregrate counts/clade to file** to Yes